ICENI CYCLES MOTOR DRIVE

 What is the maximum power I can use in the EU and UK?

-For electrically assisted trike a motor of continuous rating of 250w with a pedal sensor and maximum speed of 25kmh is legal without type testing.
+For electrically assisted trike a continuous rating of 250w with a pedal sensor and maximum speed of 25kmh is legal without type testing.

-All electric bikes with motors more powerful than 250W are required to display a tax disc, with insurance mandatory and with the vehicle registered.
+All electric bikes more powerful than 250W continuous rated are required to display a tax disc, with insurance mandatory and with the vehicle registered.
 It needs to display a number plate and carry an MOT certificate.
 Any rider of such a vehicle must hold a current driving licence and keep to the laws appertaining to mopeds.
-Anyone found riding an electric bike with a motor more powerful than 250W rated power without the correct documentation is liable to be prosecuted by the police.
+Anyone found riding an electric bike more than 250W rated power without the correct documentation is liable to be prosecuted by the police.
 The rider will be open for prosecution for driving without a licence, driving without insurance, driving an unlicensed vehicle etc. If the person riding such a vehicle has a current driving licence and is prosecuted, they will receive penalty points and may even be banned from driving any motor vehicle.

 Can I ride a more powerful trike?